 - Students who do not sign their Perkins Master Promissory Note by August 1 will lose their opportunity to obtain the Perkins Loan for the duration of the academic year.

-Plan to pay your balance by the due date listed on your online invoice.
+Plan to pay your balance by the due date listed on your student statement.

-Students may pay their University bills using cash, money orders, personal checks, certified checks, or on Visa, Mastercard, and Discover credit/debit cards with a 2.5 percent convenience fee.
-Payments can be made online using our EZ-Pay system, in person at the Cashiers Office, or by calling 937-766-7830.
+Students may pay their University bills using cash, money orders, personal checks, certified checks, or on Visa, Mastercard, and Discover credit/debit cards with a 2.5% convenience fee.
+You can pay your bill online, in person at the Cashiers Office, or by phone by calling 937-766-7830.